 HIM: Sure am.

-This first appeared in The Havok Journal November 7, 2018.
+This first appeared in The Havok Journal on November 7, 2018.

 Scoti Springfield Domeij is the proud Gold Star mom of 2/75 Army Ranger, Sgt.
 1st Class Kristoffer Domeij, KIA on October 22, 2011 during his 14th deployment in Afghanistan.
 Kristoffer’s death inducted Scoti into the amazing military family and Ranger community.
 A civilian, Scoti is woefully ignorant of military protocol and acronyms.